comanezz/the-monkees/README.md

 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [W3C Markup Validation Service](https://validator.w3.org/) has been used to check the validity of the website code.

 - The website has been tested on several browsers (**Chrome, Safari, Firefox and Internet Explorer**).
-It has been tested by using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) to check the mobile view but also tested on a One Plus 5 and an Ipad.
+It has been tested by using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) to check the mobile view but also tested on a OnePlus 5 mobile and an Ipad.

 - The website is fully responsive and behave as expected.

 - The logo (in the navbar) always leads back the user to the Home page.

-- Every links in the navbar redirect the user to the appropriate page.
+- Every link in the navbar redirect the user to the appropriate page.

-- Current page stays highlighted, the user will know which page he is in.
+- When we are on a page, related clickable link (menu) stays highlighted.
+This allows the user to know on which page he is.

-- All the links in the navbar behave correctly when hovering (change color and underline appears 'expect for the event button').
+- All the links in the navbar behave correctly when hovering (change color and underline appears, except for the event button).

 - All the social icons in the footer behave correctly when hovering (change color and scale).

-- Social media links in the footer will open a new tab using target="_blank".
+- All social media links in the footer will open a new tab using target="_blank".

 ### Home page
 - The carousel image (Home page) switch images automatically or manually.